Yes, you can; cast iron skillets are multifaceted cookware. These pans are very adaptable for all-electric stoves due

 Also, steady heat distribution helps to cook foods uniformly.
-Professional culinary artists use it to grills or roasting the foods; because of these reasons.
+That’s why Professional culinary artists use it for grills or roasting foods.

 Due to its heavy-weight, cast-iron pans take a longer time to heat up.
 Additionally, they sustain the heat for a longer time duration.

 First, the skillet will overheat & never clam very quickly.
 So you may lose the food test or burn it (I have already told you the cast iron doesn’t drop its heat quickly).

 Is It Safe To Use Cast Iron Skillet On An Electric Coil Stove?

 Yes, you can use cast iron on electric coil stoves; but, it will badly burn on the pan exterior bottom portion.
-That indicates the seasoning of the cast iron will be ruined; you might need to clean it & do the cast iron seasoning.
+That indicates the seasoning of the cast iron will be ruined.
+You might need to clean it & do the cast iron seasoning.

 Additionally, the pan diameter must be a little bit bigger than the coil diameter.
 As all of us know, the cast iron skillets are very heavy in weight; so, which may damage the electric coils.

 If you are using the enameled cast cookware, then don’t try it on electric coil burners.

 The enamel coating is hard to restore; once if it is damaged.If you might get confused about what types of cookware are the best option for electric coil stoves, click on the above hyperlink.

 Can you use Cast iron cookware on Any electric stoves?